matt-plant-auth0/advertise0/README.md

 Note: `appOrigin` property is used to create relative URLs in the React APP

-As you can see the tenant does require some setup - as such I have exported my tenant using the Deploy CLI into the `tenant` folder which can be imported with the following command:
+As you can see the tenant does require some setup (not least due to some Actions also being required to facilitate the React app) - as such I have exported my tenant using the Deploy CLI into the `tenant` folder which can be imported with the following command:

 `a0deploy import -c config.json -i ./tenant`